loxodes/rtl-sdr-lna/README.md

 It isn't a good idea to build this as is, I'm still working on optimizing the component values.
-The input return loss needs work, and I haven't yet checked stability...
+The input return loss needs work.
+The amplifier simulates as unconditionally stable.
+The s2p files for the amplifier are available from the Avago website, and passives from Murata.

 ![rtlsdrlna s2p](http://kl1xf.org/rtl_sdr_lna_s2p.png)